sindresorhus/Defaults/readme.md

 Migrate the given keys to the specific version.

-You can specify up to 10 keys.
-If you need to specify more, call this method multiple times.

 ### `@Default(_ key:)`

-Get/set a `Defaults` item and also have the view be updated when the value changes.
+Get/set a `Defaults` item and also have the SwiftUI view be updated when the value changes.

 ### Advanced